mbzuai-oryx/GeoChat/README.md

 2. Start training!

-Visual instruction tuning takes around due to the increased resolution to 504X504.
-It takes around 9-10 hours for GeoChat-7B on 3x A100 (40G).
+Visual instruction tuning takes more time due to the increased resolution of CLIP to 504X504.
+It takes around 9-10 hours to finetune GeoChat-7B on 3x A100 (40G).

 Training script with DeepSpeed ZeRO-3: [`finetune.sh`](https://github.com/mbzuai-oryx/GeoChat/blob/main/scripts/finetune_lora.sh).